AristurtleDev/building-2d-games-with-monogame/documentation/chapter-01-getting-started/01-04-conclusion.md

     <summary>Question 2 Answer</summary>

     > The primary language used is C#, which is the same language that the MonoGame framework is developed in.
-However, any .NET langauge can be used, such as F# or Visual Basic.
+However, any .NET language can be used, such as F# or Visual Basic.
     </details><br />

 3. What is the color of the game window when you run a MonoGame project for the first time?